scylladb/scylladb/docs/alternator/alternator.md

 ### Item Operations
 * GetItem: Support almost complete except that projection expressions can only ask for top-level attributes.
-* PutItem: Conditional updates using the "Expected" option are supported, but the "ConditionExpression" syntax is not supported yet.
-  Return values (optional return of pre-put content) not yet supported..
+* PutItem: Support almost complete except that condition expressions can only refer to to-level attributes, and return values (optional return of pre-put content) not yet supported.
-* UpdateItem: Like PutItem does not yet support ConditionExpression or return values.
-Nested documents are supported but updates to nested attributes are not (e.g., `SET a.b[3].c=val`).
+* UpdateItem: Like PutItem does not yet support return values.
+Nested documents are supported but updates to nested attributes are not (e.g., `SET a.b[3].c=val`), and neither are nested attributes in condition expressions.
-* DeleteItem: Mostly works, but again does not support ConditionExpression or return values.
+* DeleteItem: Mostly works, but again does not support nested attributes in condition expressions, or return values.
 ### Batch Operations
 * BatchGetItem: Almost complete except that projection expressions can only ask for top-level attributes.